 Daniel Márquez Amaya is the math teacher at the Santo Tomas de Aquino High School in Camasca, Intibucá.
 He has told us about his experience during this pandemic:

 Mr. Márquez is creating material for offline students.

 “This pandemic has caused schools to be closed since last March.
 We are giving online classes and this is a school model that is difficult to work with for us due to the connectivity limitations that our students have.
 We send them study and homework material in different formats as Word docs, PDFs, images, videos, etc. many of those materials are from Kolibri.
 For our goals to succeed We have to face many challenges, many of our students have no internet connection, because it is expensive (the country is closed and many people have no employment), Their regions have a weak signal or none, some students have basic non-smart-phones with no internet connection options.
 Even in this situation, we are doing everything in our hands to provide material, so the students can learn from home.
 We prepare printed material, and make sure they get it.
 We do follow ups and feedback through individual calls and text messages.

-We are very grateful for the support from Shoulder to Shoulder and Learning Equality.
+We are very grateful for the support from Shoulder to Shoulder, Learning Equality and the U.S. Embassy.
 Thanks for providing tablets with the curriculum to students with connectivity limitations, now, they are learning from home in a better way.
 Also, this August, the math Olympics start.
 In the beginning, because of the current situation, we felt that we could not participate but, now we are happy to say that we will.
 And in this project we say thanks again because this year once more they are providing tablets loaded with advanced math content for students to use during the whole competition.”

 At the Francisco Morazan School in Magdalena, Intibucá, Marbyn Zuñiga Moran works as the Math and Natural Science teacher.
 Mr. Zuñiga shared with us how this experience has been for them.